klaytn/klaytn-docs/docs/dapp/sdk/ether-js.md

 If the transaction was succesful, you'll see the block number and user’s KLAY balance in your terminal.

-# Sending transaction to the blockchain
+# Sending a transaction to the blockchain

 To send transaction to the blockchain, create a new `send.js` file in your project folder by running this command: